Famous/famous-angular/README.md

 As configured, you should be able to access the application at localhost:4000.

-##To develop the library using the famous-angular-examples submodule
+####To develop the library using the famous-angular-examples submodule

 `gulp dev`

-##To build the docs
+####To build the docs

 `gulp docs`

-##To view and build the docs site
+####To view and build the docs site

 `gulp dev-site`

 ##Support

-Please submit issues as Github issues
+Please submit issues as Github issues or reach out for support on the Famous IRC channel on Freenode

 ##Contributing

 We would love to have community contributions and support!
-A few areas we could really use help right now:
+A few areas where could use help right now:

 * Writing tests
 * Elaborating on documentation